tobsirl/CompTIA-Linux-/README.md

 dracut -f # Force the creation of the initrd image for preloading the kernel modules dracut -f /boot/initramfs-$(uname -r).img # Force the creation of the initrd image for preloading the kernel modules
 ```

+### Kernel Panic

+Occurs when the kernel cannot continue to run safely